Be a Part of Democracy in Action

 All student election workers must attend the mandatory training.
 Training is scheduled for a morning or afternoon session (about four hours) during a (3) week period before each election.

 Student election workers are assigned to precinct election boards and do the same tasks as adult election workers.
 These tasks are assigned by the Supervising Judge and may include any of the tasks performed by adult members of the election board.

-$Election workers may receive at least $8.50 per hour for work and training time.
+Election workers receive $9.01 per hour for work and training time.
 Students may elect to receive service hours in lieu of compensation